kylegontjes/phyloAMR/README.md

 The R package, phylosuite, is a collection of phylogenetically informed algorithms for analyzing genome-influenced traits, such as antibiotic resistance and infection severity.

-This tool's main workhorse is **asr_clustering_algorithm()**, which leverages ancestral state reconstruction to characterize the gain and loss of features across the phylogenetic tree.
+This tool's main workhorse is the **asr_clustering_algorithm()**, which leverages ancestral state reconstruction to characterize the gain, loss, and continuuation of features across a phylogenetic tree.

-Miscellaneous algorithms include:
-1. **nearest_neighbor_algorithm()**: An algorithm that permits the identification of an isolate's nearest neighbor on the phylogenetic tree
-2. **permute_burden_algorithm()**: An algorithm implementing a permutation test to identify genes with elevated mutation frequency.

-This package's suite of algorithms and workflows was developed to address numerous biological questions, including:
+This information can be leveraged, using complementary downstream algorithms, to addresss numerous biological questions, including:
 1. How often does a genome-informed trait emerge and spread across a healthcare network?
 2. Do hitchhiking or compensatory mutations follow a genome-informed trait?
 3. Do subpopulations have unique or shared mutational pathways?

+Additional phylogenetically-informed algorithms have been developed:
+1. **nearest_neighbor_algorithm()**: An algorithm that permits the identification of an isolate's nearest neighbor on the phylogenetic tree
+2. **permute_burden_algorithm()**: An algorithm implementing a permutation test to identify genes with elevated mutation frequency.

 **Installation**
 ```
 # Install devtools